ShiuLab/Manuscript_Code/2022_Arabidopsis_seed_and_fruit_count/Readme.md

 	NotebookApp.notebook_dir = 'your_work_dir'

-7. Download the files needed to your work dir
+## 7. Download the files needed to your work dir
-a.

 Download the file “Files_needed.zip” from https://github.com/ShiuLab/Manuscript_Code/tree/master/2021_Arabidopsis_seed_and_fruit_count to your workdir, unzip it, and make sure all the folders and files in “Files_needed.zip” are now in your workdir
-b.

 Create a folder named “test_images” in your workdir, and put all the seed images you want to count in this folder

-8. Run jupyter code by typing: jupyter notebook --notebook-dir=your_workdir\Scripts_for_Faster_R-CNN,
+## 8. Run jupyter code by typing:

+	jupyter notebook --notebook-dir=your_workdir\Scripts_for_Faster_R-CNN,

 example:

-	jupyter notebook --notebook-dir=D:\\Projects\\Project_done\\2022_Seed_count\\Test_for_Jupyter\\Scripts_for_Faster_R-CNN
+	jupyter notebook --notebook-dir=D:\Projects\Project_done\2022_Seed_count\Test_for_Jupyter\Scripts_for_Faster_R-CNN

-9. Change the base_path to your workdir in the file:
-BASE_PATH = your_workdir, note that the path should be delimited by “\\”, rather than “\”
+open the file "detect_save_image_results.ipynb", and then change the base_path to your workdir in the file.
+Note that the path should be delimited by “\\”, rather than “\”

+	BASE_PATH = 'D:\\Projects\\Project_done\\2022_Seed_count\\Test_for_Jupyter'

-10. Run the code “detect_save_image_results.ipynb”.
-When you see info like below, the job is done.
+## 9. Run the code “detect_save_image_results.ipynb”.
+When you see info like below, the job is done for one image.
 Go to the folder “test_images” to check the output.

+	Done.
+2022-02-24_12-06-19